Field Trips

 Field trip coordinators

-Sherry Courtney (Sherrycourtney10@gmail.com) and Stephanie Cullerton (stephcullert@yahoo.com) manage the DBC calendar of trips.
-Contact them if you have questions or if you would like to lead a trip.
+Stephanie Cullerton and Elena Nelson manage the DBC calendar of trips.
+Contact them at fieldtripsdbc@gmail.com if you have questions or if you would like to lead a trip.
 Leaders do not have to be birding experts, just familiar with the location.

 Scroll to Top